tardate/LittleCodingKata/cpp/sdl/install/README.md

-# SDL2 MacOSX Install
+# SDL2 MacOS Install

-Installing the Simple DirectMedia Layer library on MacOSX, and running a basic verification program in C++.
+Installing the Simple DirectMedia Layer library on MacOS, and running a basic verification program in C++.

 ## Notes